aiven/devportal/docs/products/opensearch/howto/opensearch-search-and-python.rst

 OpenSearch cluster
 -------------------
-For this tutorial, we will need an OpenSearch cluster that can be created :doc:`from the Aiven Console <../getting-started>` or through the :doc:`CLI command <../../../tools/cli/service>`.
+For this tutorial, we will need an OpenSearch cluster.
+You can create :doc:`from the Aiven Console <../getting-started>` or through the :doc:`CLI command <../../../tools/cli/service>`.

 GitHub repository